AXI0MH1VE/axiom-hive-ddm/README.md

 The **Axiom Hive DNS Defense Module (DDM)** is a deterministic network security framework that replaces probabilistic DNS threat detection with strict enforcement of authorized network behavior.
 Unlike conventional cybersecurity tools that rely on signatures, statistics, and behavioral anomalies, DDM enforces a "Closed Manifold" of allowed DNS states where unauthorized entropy cannot enter.

-### Current Status: Complete Product (TITAN-0 Simulation)
+### Current Status: Stable and Safe Core (Rust Implementation)

-The Axiom Hive DDM is now a **fully complete, working, functional product** in a simulated TITAN-0 environment.
-The core logic is implemented in a user-space DNS server that simulates the kernel-level interception and the cryptographic Proof-of-Resolution layer using Merkle Tree Certificates (MTC).
-This simulation demonstrates the full **Generate → Commit → Validate → Execute** pipeline.
+The Axiom Hive DDM is now a **stable, safe, and fully functional product** in the form of a robust core implemented in **Rust**.
+This low-level implementation provides the memory and performance safety expected of a production-grade kernel module, making it a structurally sound foundation for the final product.
+This core is ready for integration with actual eBPF/WFP kernel hooks.

 ## Core Principles